Creative Campaigning

-Creative Campaigning is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1993.
+Creative Campaigning is a supplement for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1993.

 Contents

 Creative Campaigning is aimed at providing Dungeon Masters with fresh ideas for running their Dungeons & Dragons campaigns.

-It includes chapters outlining novel campaign settings, adventure ideas and new ways of using existing game materials.
+It includes chapters outlining novel campaign settings, adventure ideas, and new ways of using existing game materials.

 Publication history

-The accessory is published by TSR.
+The supplement is published by TSR.
 The authors are Tony Pryor, Tony Herring, Jonathan Tweet, and Norm Ritchie.

 Reception

-Keith H. Eisenbeis reviewed the accessory in issue No. 38 of White Wolf magazine.
+Keith H. Eisenbeis reviewed the supplement in issue No. 38 of White Wolf magazine.
 He stated that "The idea behind this handbook has considerable merit, but the end result is lacking. ...
 While the product is well-intentioned, the information presented is so general, broad, or obvious as to render the book superfluous."
-Eisenbeis rated the accessory an overall 2 out of a possible 5.
+Eisenbeis rated the supplement an overall 2 out of a possible 5.